telluslabs/gips/README.md

 For information on setting up automated testing, see `gips/test/README.md`.

+## Environment

+`GIPS_ORM` controls whether or not the GIPS ORM is activated.
+The ORM is enabled by default, and if `GIPS_ORM` is set to either "true" (regardless of case) or any non-zero number.
+Setting it to "false", 0, or any other value disables the ORM.

 ## Authors and Contributors
 The following have been authors or contributers to GIPS